gombedlm/NuName/README.md

 #### Windows Auto-Start Configuration
 1. Using Task Scheduler on Windows
-- Press Win + R to open the Run dialog.
+Press Win + R to open the Run dialog.
 - Type taskschd.msc and press Enter to open Task Scheduler.
 - Click on "Create Task..." on the right-hand side under the "Actions" pane.

 2. General Tab:
-- Name your task (e.g., "NuName Discord Bot").
+Name your task (e.g., "NuName Discord Bot").
 - (Optional) provide a description.
 - (Required) Select "Run whether user is logged on or not."
 - (Required) Check "Run with highest privileges."

 3. Triggers Tab:
 Click "New..." to create a new trigger.
-In the "New Trigger" window, select "At startup" from the "Begin the task" dropdown.
+- In the "New Trigger" window, select "At startup" from the "Begin the task" dropdown.
-Click "OK."
+- Click "OK."

 4. Actions Tab:
 Click "New..." to create a new action.
-In the "New Action" window, set the "Action" dropdown to "Start a program."
+- In the "New Action" window, set the "Action" dropdown to "Start a program."
-In the "Program/script" field, enter the path to your Python executable (e.g., C:\Path\To\Python\python.exe).
+- In the "Program/script" field, enter the path to your Python executable (e.g., C:\Path\To\Python\python.exe).
-In the "Add arguments (optional)" field, enter the path to your bot script (e.g., C:\Path\To\NuName-Discord-Bot\bot.py).
+- In the "Add arguments (optional)" field, enter the path to your bot script (e.g., C:\Path\To\NuName-Discord-Bot\bot.py).

 5. Conditions Tab:

-Uncheck "Start the task only if the computer is on AC power" if you want the bot to run on battery power as well (Only for laptops).
 Adjust any other conditions as needed.
+- Uncheck "Start the task only if the computer is on AC power" if you want the bot to run on battery power as well (Only for laptops).

 6. Settings Tab:

-Check "Allow task to be run on demand."
+- Check "Allow task to be run on demand."
-Check "Run task as soon as possible after a scheduled start is missed."
+- Check "Run task as soon as possible after a scheduled start is missed."
-Optionally, adjust any other settings according to your preferences.

 7. Finish:

-Click "OK" to create the task.
+- Click "OK" to create the task.
-You will be prompted to enter your Windows account password to save the task.
+> **You will be prompted to enter your Windows account password to save the task.**

 #### Linux
 1. Open command terminal and navigate to the root directory of the bot.